 In 2007 the Foundation for Mother & Child Health was established as a UK registered charity in order to support and unify the organisations and, to enable interventions in other geographical areas.

-FMCH responded to the crisis in Sri Lanka and Aceh after the devastating tsunami in 2004 by setting up pre-schools in the refugee camps; and provided medical support to communities after the Sumatra earthquake in 2009.
-Working with UNHCR in 2007-2010, FMCH provided skills training and first aid training for refugees living in Azerbaijan.
-Women from Afghanistan, Iran, Iraq, and Chechnya all had the opportunity to learn new skills making handicrafts, learning computing and join micro-finance schemes; enabling them to become more self sufficient and helping them acquire skills for life in their new host countries.
+After the devastating tsunami in 2004, FMCH responded by setting up pre-schools in the refugee camps in Aceh; we provided medical support to communities after the Sumatra earthquake in 2009, and working with UNHCR between 2007-2010, FMCH provided skills training and first aid training for refugees living in Azerbaijan who had fled homes in Afghanistan, Iran, Iraq, and Chechnya.
+All had the opportunity to learn new skills enabling them to become more self sufficient and helping them acquire skills for life in their new host countries.

-In 2018 FMCH UK collaborated with other organisations to raise national and international awareness around the importance of maintaining maternal mental health during pregnancy and the postnatal period.
-At the same time, working with a number of health professionals and other NGO's, FMCH-UK co-produced a short animation raising awareness around perinatal mental health.
-'Perinatal Positivity', has had over 25,000 views and won an award for Innovation.
+More recently, FMCH UK has focused on collaborating with other organisations to raise national and international awareness around the importance of maintaining maternal mental health during pregnancy and the postnatal period.
+Working with a number of health professionals and other NGO's, FMCH-UK co-produced a short animation raising awareness around perinatal mental health.
+'Perinatal Positivity'.
+It has had many thousands of views and won an award for Innovation from the Institute of Health Visiting, UK

-This year, in collaboration with Chelsea and Westminster hospital in London, FMCH-UK is translating 'Perinatal Positivity' animation into several different languages to support parents living in the UK, whose first language may not be english.
+In collaboration with Chelsea and Westminster hospital in London, FMCH-UK has completed translating the 'Perinatal Positivity' animation into several different languages to support parents living in the UK, whose first language may not be english.

 National professional and support staff staff design and deliver programmes, with national and international volunteers providing practical help with fundraising and sharing expertise where needed.